Northrop Grumman (NOC) Gains As Market Dips: What You Should Know - NewsBreak

 NASDAQ

-Alphabet Inc. (GOOGL) Is a Trending Stock: Facts to Know Before Betting on It
+Investors Heavily Search Agilent Technologies, Inc. (A): Here is What You Need to Know

-Alphabet (GOOGL) is one of the stocks most watched by Zacks.com visitors lately.
+Agilent Technologies (A) is one of the stocks most watched by Zacks.com visitors lately.
 So, it might be a good idea to review some of the factors that might affect the near-term performance of the stock.
-Shares of this internet search leader have returned -7.1% over the past month versus the...
+Shares of this scientific instrument maker have returned -3.2% over the past month versus...

 NASDAQ